SNL-UCSB/netgent/README.md

   - Social media
   - Web scraping

-By combining the flexibility of language-based agents with the reliability of compiled execution, NetGent provides a scalable foundation for generating diverse and repeatable datasets to advance ML in networking.
+By combining the flexibility of language-based agents with the reliability of compiled execution, NetGent provides a scalable foundation for generating diverse and repeatable datasets to advance ML in networking. [^1]

+[^1]: Credit to Eugene Vuong for primary development.
 ## NetGent Workflow

 ![workflow](docs/figures/workflow.png)